 - Immediate actions for offline businesses that need to get online quickly.

-- Optimization for businesses that already have an e-commerce operation but need to streamline and improve it to cope with increased demand.
+- Optimization for businesses that already have ecommerce software but need to streamline and improve it to cope with increased demand.

 - Enhancements six to 12 months in the future to ensure long-term e-commerce success.